bencravens/quote-server/README.md

 # quote-server
-A simple multi-threaded TCP server program that prints inspirational quotes to the client
+A simple multi-threaded TCP client-server program that prints inspirational quotes to the client